Lab Experiment Tracker Comparison 2026 — Best Tool for Protocol Timing

 | Lab Laps | Yes, steps + groups | Yes — same timers across steps | Yes — share link, import protocol | Running protocols in real time |

 Plain timers and spreadsheets can get you part of the way.
-But once you have several steps, repeating cycles, or teammates who need the same protocol, a dedicated lab experiment tracker makes a real difference.
+Once you have several steps, repeating cycles, or teammates who must execute the same sequence on different days, the weaknesses of informal methods show up as variability, training cost, and near-miss errors (right step, wrong time).

 What to look for in a lab protocol tracker

-- Steps and structure — Protocol phases (denaturation, annealing, extension, washes) as named steps, not a flat list of timers.
+- Steps and structure — Protocol phases (denaturation, annealing, extension, washes, feeding schedules) as named steps, not a flat list of alarms.

-- Timer sync — Start timers once; when you move to the next step, elapsed time stays in sync so you don’t restart or lose track.
+- Timer sync — Start timers once; when you move to the next step, elapsed time stays coherent so you do not restart or lose track mid-protocol.

-- Multiple timers per step — e.g. one timer per cycle stage in PCR, all visible and running together.
+- Multiple timers per step — e.g. one timer per stage in PCR, or parallel incubations during staining—all visible together.

-- Structured like your protocol — Steps and groups mirror how you think about the experiment (e.g. “Block 1: PCR”, “Block 2: Gel”).
+- Structured like your protocol — Steps and groups mirror how experiments are actually segmented (e.g. “Block 1: Lysis”, “Block 2: Cleanup”).

 When other options are “good enough”